adielBm/math-archive/Logic/Glossary.md

 > In some applications, especially in logic, the **alphabet** is also known as the **vocabulary** and **words** are known as **formulas** or **sentences**; this breaks the letter/word metaphor and replaces it by a word/sentence metaphor.

-> #todo  Some of the elements of the vocabulary cannot be replaced by other symbols.
-These are called **terminals**, and the other members of the vocabulary, which can be replaced by other symbols, are called **nonterminals**.

 # Formal Language